 1. For some degree programmes, you can apply through Studielink (similar to the UCAS system in the UK).
 Studielink allows you to apply for up to four courses at a time.
 You have the possibility to change the courses you wish to apply for at any time before the enrollment deadline.

 If you are rejected by one university, you can then apply to another one.
 Furthermore, from 2019-2020 you will also be able to apply to Numerus fixus programmes via Studielink.

 2. The Dutch Ministry of Education can set a national quota for various degrees offered by universities.

-Sometimes, the number of students who wish to enrol on a certain programme exceeds this national quota.
-In this case, students are advised to rank the institutions in order of preference, but it doesn’t necessarily mean you are not eligible for being admitted.
+Sometimes, the number of students who wish to enrol in a certain programme exceeds this national quota.
+In that case, students are advised to rank the institutions in order of preference, but it doesn’t necessarily mean you are not eligible for being admitted.

 DUO (part of the Dutch Ministry of Education) administrates places on limited quota degree courses and may require you to submit certified copies of your academic records.

 4. Language requirements for a Dutch university application

 If you want to apply for an English-taught degree, the accepted certifications are: